Consistent and Secure Default RBAC¶

 Phase 2¶

-Isolate service-to-service APIs to the
+Isolate service-to-service APIs to the service

 Any API developed for machines to communicate with each other should use the